Board-Certified Veterinarians

 The Emergency Symptoms 73% of Pet Owners Miss Until It’s Too Late

-Following AAHA 2026 and AVMA preventive care protocols — these are the signs that cannot wait until morning.
+Following AAHA 2026 and AVMA preventive care protocols.

 Preventive Care — Why It’s 10–100× Cheaper Than Treatment

-Core vaccines for dogs: Rabies (legally required), distemper, parvovirus, adenovirus.
+Core vaccines for dogs: Rabies, distemper, parvovirus, adenovirus.

-Core vaccines for cats: Rabies (legally required), panleukopenia, calicivirus, rhinotracheitis.
+Core vaccines for cats: Rabies, panleukopenia, calicivirus, rhinotracheitis.

 Veterinarian conducting preventive care examination on a dog

-Difficulty breathing, collapse, severe uncontrolled bleeding, bloated or distended abdomen (possible GDV — 50% fatal without surgery), seizures, known toxin ingestion, complete inability to urinate, major trauma, pale or blue gums, signs of heatstroke.
+Difficulty breathing, collapse, severe bleeding, bloated abdomen (possible GDV — 50% fatal without surgery), seizures, toxin ingestion, inability to urinate, pale/blue gums, heatstroke.

 ⚠️ URGENT — Within 24–48 Hours

-Loss of appetite lasting more than 24 hours, unexplained lethargy, persistent coughing or sneezing, favoring a limb, excessive head shaking, dramatic changes in thirst or urination, unexplained weight change, new lumps or bumps.
+Loss of appetite over 24 hours, unexplained lethargy, persistent coughing, favoring a limb, excessive head shaking, dramatic changes in thirst or urination, new lumps.

 🦷 Dental Disease — The Silent Epidemic

 80% of dogs have dental disease by age 3.
-Bad breath is not normal — it’s a clinical sign.
+Bad breath is a clinical sign.
 Brush 2–3 times weekly.
-Professional cleanings as recommended by your vet.
-Untreated dental disease causes heart, liver, and kidney damage.

 💰 Financial Planning: Prepare Before You Need It